 - Demonstrate an independent approach to chemical knowledge that uses rigorous methods of inquiry and appropriate theories and methodologies that are applied with intellectual honesty and a respect for ethical values;

-- Apply critical and analytical skills and methods to the identification and resolution of problems
+- Apply critical and analytical skills and methods to the identification and resolution of chemical problems;

-- Act as informed and critically discriminating participants within the community of scholars, as citizens and in the work force;
+- Act and communicate as informed and critically discriminating participants within the community of chemistry scholars, as citizens and in the work force;

-- Be proficient in the use of appropriate modern technologies, such as the computer and other information technology systems, for the acquisition, processing and interpretation of data.
+- Demonstrate proficiency in the use of appropriate instrumentation and technologies for the acquisition, processing, interpretation and modelling of data;